Séamus Brennan: Political career

+Political views

+Brennan’s political views were shaped by a combination of social liberalism and free-market economics.
+He supported legal reforms such as the legalisation of divorce and the unrestricted availability of contraception, advocating for greater social freedoms.
+On economic matters, Brennan championed market-driven policies aimed at encouraging enterprise and reducing state intervention in the economy.
+His focus was on promoting exports, updating company laws, and facilitating the growth of small businesses.
+Brennan also sought to modernise Ireland's infrastructure, playing a key role in transport projects and pushing for reforms in the education and welfare systems.
+While supportive of the social partnership model, he was also critical of certain aspects, such as the tax policies of previous governments.

 Death

 Brennan died in the early hours of 9 July 2008 at his home in Churchtown in Dublin.
 He had been suffering from cancer.
 He is survived by his wife Ann, their two sons and four daughters.
 Taoiseach Brian Cowen said Brennan would be remembered as "a brilliant political strategist, a dedicated constituency TD, a reforming minister and a very popular colleague".

 By-election

 His death brought about a by-election at which his son Shay Brennan was the unsuccessful Fianna Fáil candidate.
 It was won by George Lee of Fine Gael.

+His son Shay Brennan was elected to the Dáil for the Dublin Rathdown constituency at the 2024 general election.